matician255/Swahili_nanoGPT/README.md

 ![alt text](img/img01.png)

-This is a Swahili language model trained in a GPT-2 model with 10M parameters, with swahili dataset from OSCAR corpus containing 8.5M characters achieving train loss 1.0362, val loss 1.0904(*These were achieved using a character level encoding, new results after byte pair encoding will be updated after training is finished*).
+This is a Swahili language model pretrained in a GPT-2 model architecture with 10M parameters, with swahili dataset from OSCAR corpus containing 8.5M characters achieving train loss 1.0362, val loss 1.0904(*These were achieved using a character level encoding, new results after byte pair encoding will be updated after training is finished*).
 Tokenization is done using swahilitiktoken a  byte pair tokenizer that is trained using pure swahili vocabularies This is a work in progress so i will keep updating the features in the model